 What Researchers Did

-Researchers conducted an interim safety analysis of a randomized controlled trial (HOT-LoCO) to evaluate the safety of hyperbaric oxygen therapy (HBO) for long COVID.
+Researchers conducted an interim safety analysis of a randomised controlled trial (HOT-LoCO) to evaluate the safety of hyperbaric oxygen therapy (HBO) for long COVID.

 What They Found